What is Schrodinger's Cat?

 - He's dead.
 The atom decayed, the hammer fell, and the poison was released.
 Sad face.

-Quantum uncertainty suggests that, without an observer, the cat's life hangs in the balance.
-The radioactive atom is suspended in superposition of decay and non-decay, the outcome of which determines the cat's fate.
+Heisenberg's view means that, without an observer intruding on this closed system, the cat's life hangs in the balance.
+The atom is suspended in a state of quantum superposition, taking the hammer, the poison, and the cat along for the ride.

-We all know it's nonsense to declare that something "becomes dead".
+We all know it's nonsense to declare that something has become dead.
 It's just bad grammar.
-But that's the whole problem with quantum theory, isn't it?
+That's the whole problem with quantum theory, isn't it?
 It breaks all our comfortable rules.

 Schrodinger thought so too.
-He said the cat doesn't stop existing just because we're not observing it.
-He took a classical object, stuck it in a quantum-controlled setting, and called out Niels Bohr.
+As Einstein once bemoaned, reality doesn't stop existing just because we're not looking at it.
+So he took a classical object (a cat), tied it to a quantum particle (a radioactive atom), and called out Heisenberg.

 "This is bullshit," Schrodinger pointed out.
 Except he was Austrian, so he would have said: "Das ist Kuhscheiße."